isomerpages/enterprisesg-cpso/news-and-media/media-releases/_posts/2025-11-12-post-CCS Warns Consumers About Safety Risks When Buying Baby Products and Children's Jewellery Online.md

 <a href="#_ftn1" rel="noopener noreferrer nofollow" target="_blank">[1]</a>records an average of about 140 cases of child injuries annually
 between 2022 and 2024 from the use of baby cots, strollers, button batteries and children’s jewellery. &nbsp;</p>
-<p></p>
-<p><a rel="noopener noreferrer nofollow" target="_blank">5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; According to KK Women’s and Children’s Hospital (“</a><strong><a rel="noopener noreferrer nofollow" target="_blank">KKH</a></strong>
+<p>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; According to KK Women's
-<a rel="noopener noreferrer nofollow" target="_blank">”), incidents of children’s injuries involving baby cots and strollers
-were primarily head injuries from falls.
-Dr Ronald Tan, Senior Consultant</a>，Department of Emergency Medicine, KKH, and Chairman of the KKH Injury Prevention Working Group, noted: “We have seen a rise in cot- and stroller-related injuries over the past five years.
+and Children's Hospital ("<strong>KKH</strong>"), incidents of children's injuries involving baby cots and strollers were primarily head injuries from falls.
+Dr Ronald Tan, Senior Consultant, Department of Emergency Medicine, KKH, and Chairman of the KKH Injury Prevention Working Group, noted: “We have seen a rise in cot- and stroller-related injuries over the past five years.
 This trend reminds us of the importance for parents and caregivers to be present, exercise greater caution, and provide closer supervision when using cots and strollers”.</p>
 <p></p>
 <p><strong>Ensuring product safety for children</strong>
 </p>